 Along the way, Ricky showed us interesting liana tangles and vines in the jungle.
 He also pointed his finger to a big and very tall tree that shed their bark.
 He described it as a tree that was shy to be old.
 He also picked one of the female ants and said that it is not dangerous.
 It was only the male ant’s bite that stings a lot.
 We were also lucky to have seen Thomas’ leaf monkey.
 A relative of the silver leaf monkey I am familiar with in Selangor, Malaysia.
 It was a male monkey calling its partner using its distinct vocalization.
 The monkey looked friendly, clean and smooth.
 It was not scared of our presence at all.
 Then, it suddenly jumped to another vine past Ricky’s head while we were about to continue trekking.
 Ricky thought it wanted to take the bananas from his backpack.
 We left the creature alone and continued trekking.

-Then we saw the old Orangutan feeding center.
+Then we saw the old Orangutan feeding centre.
 Ricky described that long ago, visitors would be situated inside the cage and watched the staff fed the Orangutans.
 This activity no longer exists.
 In my opinion, it was just right.
 We trekked some more and viewed Bukit Lawang village from the viewpoint in the jungle.
 Then we crossed the little river that flows to the main river in the village.
 The sound of the river rapids became more intense and clear.
 Finally, we reached the meeting point for the tubing activity.
 There waited Ricky’s partner named Wan.
 Before tubing, we had a short break.
 We ate pineapples and some bananas.
-Then the macaques started gathering nearby which signaled us to already proceed with the tubing back towards Wisma Leuser Sibayak.
+Then the macaques started gathering nearby which signalled us to already proceed with the tubing back towards Wisma Leuser Sibayak.
 I wore my semi-waterproof trouser for added protection.

 The tubing activity.

-Later that night I spoke again with Ricky about the program.
+Later that night, I spoke again with Ricky about the program.
 I promised him good reviews.
 I also met his lovely and smiling Mother.
 We spoke a little about each of our family.
 Then my dinner was served by the kitchen staff.
 While I ate, I listened to Ricky playing the guitar while singing.
 After dinner, I retired to my room and had a good sleep.